Where is Dan Petrescu now?

 Former Chelsea star Dan Petrescu retired in 2003 after returning to his native Romania and immediately pursued a career as a coach.

-He wasn’t out of work for long as in June 2014 he was appointed manager of Qatar team Al Arabi but was sacked in December of the same year after a poor run of results.
+Petrescu wasn’t out of work for long and was appointed manager of Qatari team Al Arabi in June 2014 but was sacked after six months after a poor run of results.

-Petrescu was back in management in June 2015 with Romanian side Targu Mures, but he left after only one competitive game (beating Steau Bucharest in the Romanian Super Cup) to join Chinese side Jiangsu Sainty on a much more lucrative deal.
+He was back in management a year later with Romanian side Targu Mures, but he left after only one competitive game (beating Steaua Bucharest in the Romanian Super Cup) to join Chinese side Jiangsu Sainty on a much more lucrative deal.

-During his time at Jiangsu, Petrescu was instrumental in bringing high profile Premier League player Ramires from Chelsea to the club which helped boost their global profile.
+During his time at Jiangsu, he was instrumental in bringing high-profile Premier League player Ramires from Chelsea to the club which helped boost their global profile.

 In June 2016, Petrescu made a return to former club FC Kuban Krasnador who had recently been relegated to the second tier of the Russian football league.